ysu-ck/MMFMR/README.md

 ##### Data Preparation

-Our self-constructed CMRD is in data.zip
+Our self-constructed CMRD is available [in data.zip](https://huggingface.co/datasets/ysuck/CMRD/resolve/main/data.zip)

 Washington RGB-D Object dataset is available [here](<https://rgbd-dataset.cs.washington.edu/dataset.html>).The `train.py` script utilizes a specific depth image processing method as detailed in the [paper](https://www.sciencedirect.com/science/article/abs/pii/S1077314222000133).
 This method is crucial for preparing the dataset for effective training of our model.
 The following directory structure is a reference to run the `train.py` script